 One of the biggest use cases for blockchain technology in the iGaming industry is utilizing on-chain transactions for wagers.
 We made this short brief to go deeper into that use-case.
-For more information on blockchain, cryptocurrency and smart contracts, you can view our explanatory article here.
+For more information on blockchain, cryptocurrency and smart contracts, you can view our explanatory article called The Difference Between Blockchain, Cryptocurrency, and Tokens.

 With traditional iGaming software, a bettor places a wager and as a result they are putting their trust in the operator that bets have been placed, are secured, and winnings are paid out.
 Even if the operator only uses games with certified random number generators this level of trust is still required from the player.
 An unscrupulous operator could accuse the player of cheating, of the game malfunctioning, or simply refuse to payout.
 Unfortunately these are not rare events, with even major iGaming companies eschewing bettors for reasons out of the bettors’ control.